-Hidden KDP Categories — How to Find and Request Them
+Hidden KDP Categories — How to Find Niche Browse Nodes

 Amazon's retail catalog and KDP's publishing interface are two different systems.
 The retail side has thousands of granular subcategories designed to help shoppers find exactly what they want.
-The KDP side gives you a simplified dropdown that covers the broadest options.
-Amazon never intended this as some sneaky gatekeeping move.
-It's just a UI limitation that's never been fixed.
+The KDP side surfaces a more limited set.
+Amazon never intended this as gatekeeping — it's just how the two interfaces differ.

-But here's why it matters to you: those hidden categories are often far less competitive.
+But here's why it matters to you: those deep niche categories are often far less competitive.
 A broad category like "Science Fiction > Space Opera" might have 50,000 books competing for bestseller rank.
-A hidden subcategory like "Science Fiction > Galactic Empire" might have a fraction of that.
+A narrower node like "Science Fiction > Galactic Empire" might have a fraction of that.
 Same readers, fewer competitors, and a much better shot at a bestseller tag.

 How to Find Hidden KDP Categories